nicokurtovic/vis_handling/README.md

 {% tip %}

 **Note:** Please check the frequency and velocity saved by the code, and compare them with those from *tclean* when you run using *outframe='LSRK'*.
-If they do not coincide, check Section "[what to do if I have multiple spectral windows](https://github.com/nicokurtovic/vis_handling/blob/main/README.md#what-to-do-if-i-have-multiple-spectral-windows)".
+If they do not coincide, check Section "[My velocity array does not coincide with the LSRK velocities from tclean](https://github.com/nicokurtovic/vis_handling?tab=readme-ov-file#my-velocity-array-does-not-coincide-with-the-lsrk-velocities-from-tclean)".

 {% endtip %}